Nukesor/selfhosted-gaming/content/garrys_mod/_index.md

 ## Prerequisites

-First of all you need to install these prerequisites:
+First of all you need to install `steamcmd`.

-- `steamcmd`
+`steamcmd` is used to install games from the commandline without any kind of visual user interface.

 ## Installation

 1. Create a directory where you want your game server to be.
-This will be referenced as `$GAME_DIR`.
+This will be referred to as `$GAME_DIR`.
 1. Install the server via `steamcmd`.
    **IMPORTANT:** `$GAME_DIR` has to be the **absolute** path of the directory.